On the classification of geometric families of 4-dimensional Galois representations: Introduction

 \end{enumerate} \end{teo}

-In other words, we have generically large image for four-dimensional geometric families of Galois representations satisfying Condition (A), which are non-selfdual, irreducible and not induced from a family of smaller dimension.
-For the precise definition of image ``as large as possible" see the next section and in particular the statement of theorem \ref{teo:oldmain}.\\
+In other words, we have generically large image for four-dimensional geometric families of Galois representations satisfying Condition (A), which are non-selfdual, except if the family is reducible or induced from a family of smaller dimension (whose members are not restrictions of representations of $G_\Q$).
+For the precise definition of image ``as large as possible" see the next section and in particular the statement of Theorem \ref{teo:oldmain}.\\

-The result can be improved if we restrict to the case of semistable families of representations.
+The result can be improved if we restrict to the case of geometric semistable families of representations.
+Let $N$ be (as before) the product of the primes of bad reduction of the variety $X$ whose cohomology is the source of the Galois representations $\rho_\lambda$.
 By semistable we mean that for every prime $q$ in the ramification set, i.e., $q$ dividing $N$, and for every $\lambda$ relatively prime to $q$, the image of the inertia group at $q$ for the representation $\rho_\lambda$ is pro-unipotent.
 In the semistable case the result can be proved without imposing condition (A), and only two possibilities remain, namely, we have the following corollary:\\

-\begin{cor} Let $\{ \rho_\lambda\}$ be a geometric four-dimensional compatible family of semistable Galois representations attached to a pure motive defined over $\Q$ with coefficients in an imaginary quadratic field $K$, with Hodge-Tate numbers $\{0,1,2,3 \}$ and determinant $\chi^6$.
+\begin{cor} Let $\{ \rho_\lambda\}$ be a geometric four-dimensional compatible family of semistable Galois representations of $ G_{\mathbb{Q}}$ with coefficients generating an imaginary quadratic field $K$, with Hodge-Tate numbers $\{0,1,2,3 \}$ and determinant $\chi^6$.
 Assume that there exists a good reduction prime $p $ such that $\Q(a_p^2) = K$ and $b_p \neq 0$.